mkavulich/ccpp-doc/CCPPtechnical/source/HostSideCoding.rst

    !! \htmlinclude example_vardefs.html
    !!

-For each variable required by the pool of CCPP-Physics schemes, one and only one entry must exist on the host model side.
+For each variable required by the pool of CCPP Physics schemes, one and only one entry must exist on the host model side.
 The connection between a variable in the host model and in the physics scheme is made through its ``standard_name``.

 The following requirements must be met when defining metadata for variables in the host model (see also :ref:`Listing 6.1 <example_vardefs>` and :ref:`Listing 6.2 <example_vardefs_meta>` for examples of host model metadata).